 NEW YORK, United States — Aldo Bensadoun, who founded the Aldo Group in 1972 selling wooden clogs in Canada, is the sole owner of the Aldo Group’s two shareholding entities.
 The retailer now has a value of $1.7 billion, according to data compiled by Bloomberg, making Aldo’s executive chairman, Bensadoun, a billionaire.

-NEW YORK, United States — Abercrombie & Fitch Co., the teen retailer under pressure from an activist investor to change its management amid sluggish sales, plans to shift its namesake brand to appeal to an older audience.
+NEW YORK, United States — Abercrombie & Fitch Co., the teen retailer that’s been under pressure from activist investors to shake up management, hired Kohl’s Corp. executive Joanne C. Crevoiserat to be chief financial officer.

 NEW YORK, United States — The fashion and beauty industry's love affair with Lupita Nyong'o continues: The Oscar winner has been named the new face for Lancome.

 Courtesy of Alexia Niedzielski and Elizabeth von Guttman at Ever Manifesto, a publication conceived with a mission to raise collective consciousness around issues of sustainability, we bring you an exclusive interview with fashion consultant Julie Gilhart on why sustainability matters and why conscious consumerism will define the future of fashion retail.